Yasunori Mitsuda

 Yasunori Mitsuda (光田 康典, Mitsuda Yasunori) is a Japanese composer.
 He is best known for his work in video games, primarily for the Chrono, Xeno, Shadow Hearts, and Inazuma Eleven franchises, among various others.
-Mitsuda began composing music for his own games in high school, later attending a music college in Tokyo.
-While still a student, he was granted an intern position at the game development studio Wolf Team.
+Mitsuda founded a music production studio and record company, Procyon Studio and Sleigh Bells, in 2001.

-Mitsuda joined Square upon graduation in 1992 and worked there as a sound effects designer for two years before telling Square's vice president Hironobu Sakaguchi he would quit unless he could write music for their games.
-Shortly after, Sakaguchi assigned him to work on the soundtrack for Chrono Trigger (1995), whose music has since been cited as among the best in video games.
+Mitsuda joined Square upon graduation in 1992.
+He worked there designing sound effects for two years before being assigned his debut project in Chrono Trigger (1995).
 Mitsuda went on to compose for several other games at Square, including Xenogears (1998) and Chrono Cross (1999).
 He left the company and became independent in 1998.
-In 2001, he respectively founded his own music production studio and record company, Procyon Studio and Sleigh Bells.
 Mitsuda has also worked on anime series, films, and television programs.
-He plays piano, guitar, and occasionally the Irish bouzouki at concerts.
+His music in Chrono Trigger, Xenogears, and Chrono Cross has since been cited as among the best in video games.

 Biography

 Early life

 Mitsuda was born in Tokuyama, Japan, on January 21, 1972, and was raised in the Kumage District of Yamaguchi Prefecture.
 He took piano lessons beginning at the age of five, but was more interested in sports at the time and did not take music seriously, quitting by the age of six.
 For a while, he wanted to become a professional golfer.
 By high school, Mitsuda wanted to become a music composer, inspired by Vangelis' Blade Runner and Henry Mancini's The Pink Panther film scores.
 He became interested in PCs after his father bought him one, which was a rare item at the time.
 He started to program computer games and compose music for them, as well as take more technically oriented classes.

 After high school, Mitsuda decided to leave town and become independent.
 With encouragement from his father and sister, he moved to Tokyo and enrolled in the Junior College of Music.
 Despite the school's low prestige, Mitsuda received solid instruction from his professors, most of them practicing musicians who would take Mitsuda to gigs with them to help carry and set up equipment.
 At the cost of being used for free physical labor, Mitsuda got a first-hand view of the Japanese music world and valuable training both in and out of the classroom.
 As part of his college course, he was granted an intern position at the game development studio Wolf Team studying under composer Motoi Sakuraba.
 With his school term ending, Mitsuda saw an advertisement for sound production at Square in a copy of Famitsu.
 With no plans as to what he wanted to do after school, he applied for the position and joined the company in April 1992.